operator-framework/community-operators/docs/operator-ci-yaml.md

 If you want to accelerate publishing your changes, consider adding yourself and others you trust to the reviewers list.
 If the author of PR will be in that list, chnages she/he made will be taken as authorized changes (label `authorized-changes` will be set).
 This will be the indicator for our pipeline that the PR is ready to merged automatically.

 !!! note
     If author of PR is not in `reviewers` list, PR will not be merged automatically.
 For automatic merging PR needs to have `authorized-changes` label set.
+Manually or by pipeline finding reviewer in `ci.yaml` on `main` branch.
+For security reasons we are not checking reviewers from a fork.

 !!! note
     If auhor of PR is not in `reviewers` list and `reviewers` are present in `ci.yaml` file.
 All `reviewers` will be mentioned in PR comment to check for upcomming changes